CyberMonitor/orquestra-docs/v1/content/other-resources/interfaces.md

 - `Estimator`
 - `Ansatz`

-## Integrating Backends & Optimizers
+## Integrating with interfaces

 ### How to integrate your own code
-In order to integrate code which fits the some of the interfaces, you need to create a class which inherits after the appropriate interface.
+In order to integrate code which fits the interfaces, you need to create a class which inherits after the appropriate interface.
 All you need to do is implement the methods required by the interface.
 In some cases implementing a new backend might also require installing additional software and therefore need a special docker container to work.

+You might find very basic examples of such integrations in the [`mock_objects`](https://github.com/zapatacomputing/z-quantum-core/blob/master/src/python/zquantum/core/interfaces/mock_objects.py) file in [`z-quantum-core`](https://github.com/zapatacomputing/z-quantum-core).
+Note that these are created only for testing purposes, but you'll find links to other implementations in appropriate sections.

 ### Using integration